balmjs/balm-ui/docs/scripts/docs/guide/advanced.md

 </html>
 ```

-- `css/vendors.css`: The file path after building all third-party style files.
-- `main.css`: The css entry file of the project.

-> If the third-party provides sass file, recommended to manage in `/path/to/my-project/app/styles/global/_vendor.scss`
+> If the third-party provides sass/css file, recommended to manage in `/path/to/my-project/app/styles/global/_vendor.scss`

 <div id="use-css"></div>